Wang0944/Crawler_script/README.md

 # Crawler_script
-This is a web scraping script created using the Python Scrapy framework.
+This web crawler is developed in Python and uses the Scrapy framework to crawl web page information, save it in the form of Json and send it to the backend interface.